 Dhruba Ghosh concluded with Bhairavi:

-The next video is a long Vasant Mukhari played in a concert in Gurgaon, Bombay on 2 February, 1997, accompanied on tabla by Yogesh Samsi:
+The next video is an extended Vasant Mukhari played two weeks later in a concert in Gurgaon, Bombay on 2 February, 1997, accompanied on tabla by Yogesh Samsi, son of the distinguished vocalist Dinker Kaikani:

 Then we have another sitting at the Sangit Mahabharati on 31 January, 1997.
 A false start in Gaud Malhar leads into an extended Jaijaivanti.